oopsmonk/documentation/channels/1.1/guides/creating-a-new-channel.md

 Messages can be published on any communication channel.

-By default, Channels comes with an API for publishing messages on the Tangle with an `Address` link type.
+By default, Channels comes with an API for publishing messages in the Tangle with an `Address` link type.

 The `Address` link type includes the channel address in the [`address`](root://getting-started/1.1/references/transaction-fields.md) field of a transaction and the message identifier in the `tag` field.